raulpalmaa/Unscented_Kalman/README.md

 ```bash
 pip install numpy filterpy matplotlib pandas
 ```
-Check each subdirectory's README for any paper-specific dependencies.

 ## Citation
-If you use this code, please cite the relevant paper(s):
+If you use this code, please cite the relevant papers.